Arvid6/Web-scraping-for-supply-and-demand-matching/README.md

 Download the code and run it in your IDE of choice, make sure you have the lastes python interpreter installed, then install the packages listed bellow.
 A guide to doing this can be found here: https://packaging.python.org/en/latest/tutorials/installing-packages/ .

 pip install scrapy

 pip install beautifulsoup4

 pip install ujson

 pip install serpapi

-pip install google-search-results (GÖR EFTER SERAPI) pip install customtkinter pip install scrapy-zyte-smartproxy pip install openpyxl pip install requests_pkcs12 pip install python-dotenv
+pip install google-search-results (GÖR EFTER SERAPI)

+pip install customtkinter

+pip install openpyxl

+pip install requests_pkcs12

+pip install python-dotenv

-After everything is installed, make sure to get API keys for both SerpAPI and ZyteAPI, you also need certificates from SCB to get accses to their nece codes if you intend to run the code without changing it to get info on Swedish companies.
+After everything is installed, make sure to get an API key for SerpAPI you also need certificates from SCB to get accses to their nece codes if you intend to run the code without changing it to get info on Swedish companies.

 If you intend to change it, change the value of "loc" on line 18 in webCrawlerMain.py to a call to a function that gets company names or just a list of names you want to google.
 If you wish to recive more websites per company name than 1 then changing the number on line 30 in the same file will fix that.
 On that same line you can also change the region you want to google in, if you intend to search a region other than stockholm it is recomended you change it.
 For more info on the googlecs.py file and the google API look at SerpAPIs website, https://serpapi.com/.